fable-compiler/Fable/docs/compatibility.md

 Pattern matching will work normally in JS and it will generate optimized code to prevent overhead.
 You can match union types, records, classes or interfaces (with `:?
 MyClass as x`), lists, etc. Destructuring, guards and multiple targets are also fine.
-The only one problem detected so far has been with arrays (like `match ar with [|item1; item2|]`), and will be fixed soon.

 ## Active patterns
 Active patterns can be used normally.

 ## Generics
 Generic information disappears in generated code.
-However, they're accessible to the compiler, so calls like `typeof<MyType>` are possible with concrete types or with generics in **inline** functions.
+However, it's accessible to the compiler, so calls like `typeof<MyType>` are possible with concrete types or with generics in **inline** functions.